What does this measure?

 How is our county doing?

-In 2017, 35% of Essex children were considered overweight.
-This was slightly higher than the state rate in 2017 and the same as 2011.
-Among individual school districts, Lawrence had the highest rate (46%) followed by Lynn and Salem (both at 43%).
-The lowest rates were in the Georgetown School District (15%) and the Hamilton-Wenham School District (18%).
+In 2022, 25% of Essex children were considered overweight.
+This was slightly higher than the state rate of 22% and 10 percentage points lower than in 2011.
+Among individual school districts with reported data, Lawrence had the highest rate (39%), followed by Haverhill and Lynn (both at 31%).
+The lowest rates were in the Swampscott School District (6%) and the Hamilton-Wenham School District (7%).

 How do we compare to similar counties?